githubdudu/AI-fortune-teller/backend/README.md

 The API uses JWT authentication, Swagger for API documentation, and supports API versioning.
 It runs on port 5000 (HTTP) and 5001 (HTTPS) by default.

+### Domain-Specific Repositories

+ArcanaVerse features several specialized repositories for different aspects of the fortune telling application:

+- **CardRepository**: Manages tarot card data, attributes, and relationships
+- **FortuneRepository**: Handles fortune content, interpretations, and predictions
+- **DailyFortuneRepository**: Manages daily changing fortune content with automatic rotation
+- **ThemeRepository**: Stores and retrieves various thematic reading information
+- **UserRepository**: Manages user profiles, preferences, and reading history

+### Firebase Integration

+The backend integrates with Firebase for enhanced authentication and storage capabilities:

+1. Firebase Authentication is used as an additional authentication provider
+2. Firebase Storage can be used for storing card images and other media
+3. Firebase Firestore can synchronize user preferences across devices

+To configure Firebase:
+1. Place your Firebase service account credentials in `backend/Api/firebase-credentials.json`
+2. The credentials file is automatically loaded at startup

+**Important**: The `firebase-credentials.json` file contains sensitive information and should not be committed to source control.
+It's included in the `.gitignore` file by default.

 ## Api.Tests

 The Api.Tests directory contains unit and integration tests for the API components.
 Tests are organized to mirror the structure of the main API:

-- **Services**: Tests for service-layer business logic
+- **Services**: Tests for service-layer business logic including:
+  - CardServiceTests
+  - ThemeServiceTests
+  - UserServiceTests

-- More test categories will be added as the application grows
+More test categories will be added as the application grows.

 Tests use xUnit as the testing framework and Moq for mocking dependencies.